+1 347 223 5128

 Keynote by James Nottingham

-Solo Taxonomy: Describing and Planning for Progress in Learning
+Solo Taxonomy: Describing & Planning for Progress in Learning

 Many people use the SOLO Taxonomy to describe a learner’s progress from surface-level knowledge through to a deep, contextual understanding.SOLO stands for the Structure of Observed Learning Outcomes.